 - In a horse world with easy questions and even easier answers, it’s hard to say if your horse needs ice or heat on an injury.
 But here are some guidelines that can point you and your veterinarian in the right direction.
 We want to always take care of and possibly pamper our horses, and that means caring for them in times of injury, or as a preventative measure.

 Ice also acts as an analgesic – so your horse feels less pain! #bonus

 Ice or other cooling techniques are used for acute injuries.

 - Acute injuries occur suddenly.
 A good example of this is the horse that is doing his best rodeo impression during turnout and careens into a fence.
 When you take him to the barn, he has a swollen lower leg and a hitch in his giddy-up.

 - You may also want to cool your horse’s legs after he exercises.
 This takes the heat out of your horse’s soft tissues, tendons, and ligaments to help prevent long-term damage.

 - Chronic injuries or conditions develop over time.
 A good example of a chronic condition in a horse is arthritis of the hocks.
 Heat can often help your horse’s back loosen up for riding.
 This is especially helpful if your horse likes to be cold backed before a ride.

 You can find heating packs, just like you can find cooling packs.

-And some ways to go about heating your horse:
+And some ways to go about heating up your horse:

-It’s important to remember that when icing and heating, more is not always better.
-Using ice for more than 20 minutes can actually increase inflammation, and using a heating treatment like DMSO in the initial stages of swelling can add more swelling to the injury.
-You may find that your horse needs short treatments several times a day, which may be a pain in the butt, but think of the extra barn time!!
+- It’s important to remember that when icing and heating, more is not always better.
+Using ice for more than 30-ish minutes can actually increase inflammation, and using a heating treatment like DMSO in the initial stages of swelling can add more swelling to the injury.
+You may find that your horse needs short treatments several times a day.